Conquer MRI Claustrophobia: 14 Expert Tips You Need To Know

 Claustrophobia is no joke and struggling with anxiety related to small or enclosed spaces can make it seem difficult to get through your MRI scan.

-This, added with the anxiety of knowing that your MRI scan may be medically necessary, can cause further anxiety and even lead to panic attacks.
+This added to the anxiety of knowing that your MRI scan may be medically necessary, can cause further anxiety and even lead to panic attacks.

 But fear not!